-The School of Pharmacy endeavors to provide the highest quality teaching and research in the pharmaceutical sciences graduate program at the Master of Science level.
+The School of Pharmacy offers the highest quality of graduate training in pharmaceutical sciences research and mentorship at the Master of Science level.

 Student learning outcomes

 The candidate should demonstrate a general knowledge of the elements of the pharmaceutical sciences and a detailed knowledge of his/her area of research, including an appropriate familiarity with the research literature, policies and procedures, and methodology pertaining to their field.

 - Design experiments in pharmaceutical sciences